 Most patients recover fully.
 Even severe primary adenoviral pneumonia is not fatal except for rare fulminant cases, predominantly in infants, military recruits, and immunocompromised patients.

-Vaccines containing live adenovirus types 4 and 7, given orally in an enteric-coated capsule, can reduce lower respiratory disease.
+Vaccines containing live adenovirus types 4 and 7, given orally in an enteric-coated capsule, can prevent most illness caused by these two types.
 The vaccine was unavailable for a number of years but was reintroduced in 2011.
 However, it is available only for military personnel.
-It may be given to patients aged 17 through 50 yr and should not be given to women who are pregnant or breastfeeding.
+It may be given to patients aged 17 through 50 years and should not be given to women who are pregnant or breastfeeding.